 It's always a special pleasure to meet a real, live Rosie the Riveter, and we were delighted to discover Margaret attending the Arsenal of Democracy Conference.
 Margaret, who will be 89 this November, worked in the blueprints department of the Willow Run Bomber Plant during World War II.
 She told us that she had… Continue reading Real Rosie the Riveter Has B-24 Blueprint

 A wonderful group of people got together to help the Willow Run Rosies make this video.
-Rosie Jane Vass was the producer and choreographer, and the star is Alison Beatty, the original "Tribute" Rosie.
-Alison is a University of Michigan grad student who saw the Save The Willow Run Bomber Plant sign at the corner… Continue reading Willow Run Rosies Make a Video
+Rosie Jane Vass was the producer and choreographer, and featured in the video are several of Yankee Air Museum's "Tribute" Rosies.
+The star of the video is Original WWII "Rosie" Ruth Pierson-Webb of Wayne, MI who worked at the… Continue reading Willow Run Rosies Make a Video